rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

        rommon 1> confreg 0x2142
        rommon 2> reset

-3. In setup mode, type “No” after each setup question to skip the initial setup procedure and run the following command:
+3. In setup mode, type `No` after each setup question to skip the initial setup procedure and run the following command:

         Router >enable

-4. Run the following commands to load the **startup-config** into **running-config**:
+4. Run the following commands to load the **startup-config** file into the **running-config** file:

         Router# copy startup-config running-config
         Router# configure terminal